apache/camel/MIGRATION.md

 Migrating Camel applications
 ----------------------------

+### Removed components

+We have removed all deprecated components from Camel 2.x, also including the old `camel-http` component.
+Instead you can use `camel-http4`.

+We have also renamed `camel-jetty9` to `camel-jetty`.

 ### JMX

 If you run Camel standalone with just `camel-core` as dependency, and you want JMX enabled out of the box, then you need to add `camel-management-impl` as dependency.